ivantcholakov/starter-public-edition-4/www/assets/js/lib/mustache/README.md

 ## Usage

-Below is quick example how to use mustache.js:
+Below is a quick example how to use mustache.js:

 ```js
 var view = {